MichaelZaniewski/SQL-Airline-Delay-Project/Excel and SQL Quality Checks.md

   national_aviation_sys_delay INT NOT NULL, security_delay INTEGER NOT NULL, late_ac_arrival_delay INTEGER NOT NULL
- )
+ );
 ```
 Note: Since there are NULLs in `tail_number`, the column cannot be constrained as NOT NULL in order for the data to import successfully.
-To test if all rows imported properly, select COUNT(id).
+To test if all rows have been imported properly, select COUNT(id).
 Output should be 1,546,452

 Step 2: Recall and review NULL cells and data abnormalities
 - **NULL `tail_number`:**.
-Most likely due to a cancellation prior to being assigned an aircraft
+Most likely due to a cancellation prior to being assigned an aircraft.
 - **A `taxi_out_time` of 0:** Every aircraft has to have a taxi time of greater than zero as no aircraft can push back and takeoff within the same minute.
 This is a data input error.
-- **An `actual_departure` time of 00:00:00 AND `wheels_up_time` of 00:00:00:** Cannot happen for the sam reason previously stated
+- **An `actual_departure` time of 00:00:00 AND `wheels_up_time` of 00:00:00:** Cannot happen for the same reason previously stated.
--  **An `actual_flt_time` of 0:** Could possibly be a diversion that voids flight time
+-  **An `actual_flt_time` of 0:** Could possibly be a diversion that voids flight time.

 To determine how many abnormal flights are in the dataset, this query was utilized:
 ```